adujardin/docker-zed_legacy/README.md

 `--privileged` option is used to pass through all the device to the docker container, it might not be very safe but provides an easy solution to connect the USB3 camera to the container.

-The image are built with [Gitlab CI](https://gitlab.com/adujardin/docker-zed)
+The images are built with [Gitlab CI](https://gitlab.com/adujardin/docker-zed)

 ## Rebuilt or modifying the image

 ### Build the image

-The image are based on cuda images from nvidia https://gitlab.com/nvidia/cuda/
+The images are based on cuda images from nvidia https://gitlab.com/nvidia/cuda/

 The cuda version can easily be change, as the ZED SDK version.